 Looking for the best sauce pan for your kitchen?
-Here, we discuss what makes a saucepan great and look at aspects such as material, size, shape, budget, design, and more.
+Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 If you're thinking about a sauciér instead, we talk about those, too.

 You don't have to spend a fortune to get a good quality saucepan, but there are huge ranges of price and quality to consider.
-If you educate yourself on the basics, you'll have a better chance of finding the best saucepan for you.
+Learn the basics, and you'll have the best chance of finding the best saucepan for you.

 Here's a table showing our favorites in the categories we think are the most important.
 Scroll down for the detailed reviews of each.